 If “death” really means “living eternally separated” from God (and it does not), then death really will exist forever.
 However, in Revelation 21:4 John specifically states that there will be “no more death.”
 Think about that for a moment or two.

 In speaking of this place, Jeremiah said (actually God is speaking in this section of scripture) that it will be called the “Valley of Slaughter,” not the “Valley of everlasting torment” as modern mainstream Christianity suggests.

 However, if most human beings are facing eternal torment, then how ridiculous of a statement is this?
 Should not the Messiah rather have said (if eternal torment was true) that it would be better if all unbelievers had never been born!
 If eternal torment is true, then clearly it would have been better for most everyone not to have been born (since the majority will not be saved) (Matthew 7:14).
 Yet Yeshua (Jesus) reserves this statement for only the most vile of sinners.
-This seems to indicate that even for the lost, (whom God would rather to have been saved), it is still better to have been born and then lost life than to never have been born.
+This seems to indicate that even for the lost, (whom God would rather have saved, had they come to Him), it is still better to have been born and then lost to life than to never have been born at all.
 In other words, God is so good, that at least they got a chance to live a short period of time.
 Ruminate this argument in your mind over and over again and it will clearly show the goodness of God.